Jury Service: Answers to Frequently asked Questions

 contempt of court and could be punished by the court.

-sufficient evidence for a person who is accused of a crime to be brought to
+there is sufficient evidence for a person who is accused of a crime to be

-at times specified by order of a district court judge, at the request of the
+jury shall meet at times specified by order of a district court judge, at the

-county attorney or at the request of the majority of the grand jurors.
+request of the county attorney or at the request of the majority of the grand

-The county attorney is responsible for presenting evidence to the grand
+jurors.
+The county attorney is responsible for presenting evidence to the

 petit jury acts as the fact finder when a party in a civil case or a defendant